Vikenty Veresaev: Later life

 After the October Revolution, which he welcomed, he devoted much of his time to cultural development and education.
 He also completed his cycle of works about the intelligentsia, including the novels The Deadlock (1922) and The Sisters (1933).
 Despite that The Deadlock was frequently published during 1920s, these two novels were banned by the Soviet censors in 1930s and not republished until the Perestroika.
 He published his reminiscences In the Years of My Youth in 1927 and In My Student Years in 1929.
 He also translated works by ancient Greek and Roman authors, including Homer's Hymns, Sappho, Archilochus and others.
 At the end of the 1930s he began to translate the Iliad (published in 1949) and the Odyssey (published in 1953).

 For his outstanding achievements in the field of literature Veresaev was awarded the Stalin Prize in 1945.
 He was also awarded the Order of the Red Banner of Labour.
 He died in Moscow in June 1945.

+Maternity Hospital No. 27 in the Koptevo District of Moscow was named in his honor; its operations were later consolidated into City Clinical Hospital No. 81 on Lobnenskaya Street in Dmitrovsky District, which also bears his name.